When it comes to raising poultry for their eggs, you’ll want to understand how duck eggs compare to chicken eggs. Spoiler: Both are great!

 1. Duck eggs are bigger than chicken eggs

 If you’ve ever bought eggs at the grocery store, you have a good idea how big chicken eggs are.
-Duck eggs are 50% larger than a chicken egg.
+Duck egg benefits number one: they’re 50% larger than a chicken egg.
 You’ll only need two duck eggs to make a standard omelet, where you’d need three from a chicken.

 2. Duck eggs are sturdy

 While chicken eggs are relatively easy to crack, these eggs have a thicker, stronger shell.
 This means you’ll have to give them a harder whack to crack them.

 Because of their thick shells, duck eggs tend to stay fresh longer than chicken eggs.
 Now there’s one caveat to this.
 We’ve found that ducks are really, really good at hiding their eggs.
 So when we find a nest, we’re never sure if they have maybe been hiding eggs there longer than we have been aware.
 What we think is a fresh nest might be one that they’ve returned to from months back.
 We’ve taken to cracking our duck eggs into a separate container instead of directly into other ingredients, just to be sure.
 We’ve been fooled enough to know better know!

 You may notice that these eggs look a bit…grubby.
 These waterfowl lay their eggs in tucked away corners, with no concern about rainy weather.
 They often pull plant material over the eggs to hide them.
 If it’s been raining, this can result in a nest of eggs that look like they’ve been rolled through a mud pit, even though they’re quite fresh.

 Much like chicken eggs, ducks eggs can vary in color.
 They tend to be white, cream colored, ashy, or in the pale blue/green range.
 The nest you see in the image below is a ducks nest — with two brown chicken eggs.

 Related: How to Raise Ducks